-We’re Newcastle’s leading independent organic health food store.
-We’ve been trading in Heaton since 1999.
+The Honey Tree is a social enterprise which has been trading in Heaton, Newcastle since 1999.
 Our founding aim was to put local, quality, organic food back on the map in Newcastle.
 And we wanted to create jobs in our local economy – all in way that was respectful to the environment and the welfare of all.
 Our shop is now literally brimming with vibrant, sustainably sourced, healthy food.
 And our positive customer base really helps us to continue to adapt and improve our service.

 Because we source our fresh produce directly from growers and suppliers locally and across the UK, we are able to select not only the best quality, but also work with farms and producers who share our wider values and goals.
 The proof we hope is in the pudding.
 When short cuts are avoided food tastes better, and we hope is worth any extra cost.
 Above all, we hope our customers enjoy shopping with us.

 20 years ago there weren’t even such things a Community Initiative Company’s.
 The business was started independently in 1999 with mixed funding from Project North East and The Princes trust.
 The money our customers spend in-store each week goes to paying fair wages, paying suppliers a proper price, and developing the business.

 As part of our social focus, we have worked over the years in partnerships to addresses different social problems which have overlapped with the co-operative grocery trade.

 We worked have alongside the likes of Defra, the soil association, slow food, and northumbria organic producers to address such issues as food quality in schools, animal welfare, and the affordability of organic food.

 In the last few years we have undertaken a zero-waste approach in-store, started a delivery service during covid; and now in response to the cost of living crisis, we have set our focus on providing as much value in-store as we can through these difficult times.